This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Eczema

-In both cases, the aggravating factors are dehydration of the skin and lesions (due to pimple-piercing in the case of acne, and itching in the case of eczema).
+In both cases, the aggravating factors are skin dehydration and lesions (due to pimple-piercing in the case of acne, and itching in the case of eczema).

 How does silk relieve skin problems?